mbolli/python-scripts/README.md

 Contents
 ========
-- exercises: various crypto-related exercises for school
+- exercises: various crypto-related exercises for the course "Applied Cryptography" at Bern University of Applied Sciences.

 Credits
 =======